Satisfactory Modding Documentation

 The Satisfactory Mod Repository (SMR) is the most extensive collection of mods made for Satisfactory.
 It’s easy to upload a mod of your own or write a guide for other users.
 Uploaded content is tested for malware and such before it is approved for download.
 Visit ficsit.app to see it for yourself!

 The Satisfactory Mod Manager allows the end user to easily install mods, their dependencies, and the mod loader.
 It connects to SMR, allowing for quick and easy installation of all mods.

-For installing mods as end user we highly recommend using Satisfactory Mod Manager, as it makes using mods that much easier.
+We highly recommend using Satisfactory Mod Manager to install mods as it makes using mods that much easier.
 However, if you really don’t want to use the launcher, directions for manual installation can be found here.

 If you’d like to write a mod of your own, this section is for you.